Avoiding Immigration Fraud, Part 3

 You don’t want to go to jail either.

-Anyway, you won’t get very far even if your new friend knows an immigration agent.
+The reality, however, is that you won’t get very far even if your new friend knows an immigration agent.

 The U.S. immigration system has so many levels of approval, you need connections with dozens of agents to pull off an insider scam.